Yusa/GJG_Case/README.md

 $ python db_populater.py
 ```

+It is creating the user data randomly and to test following endpoints we will need GUID's.
+- /score/submit/
+- /user/profile/

+Thus it is writing all the created user's data to file **out.log**.
+GUIDs can be retrieved from this file to test the afore-mentioned endpoints.

 #### Tests

 There are unit tests for each view and tests can be run with the following command: